 It is not just production that differs in these two economic systems.
 They also differ in regards to ownership.
 In a capitalist system, property is owned by the individual- what you work for belongs to you.
 In socialism, property is owned by the state- this means whatever you produce is not owned by you... but belongs to the public.
 There is no such thing as private ownership in a socialist system, meditate upon that.

 On the other hand, there are cultures that are very individualistic.
 In such groups, members take pride in being unique.
 Communism would spell disaster in this environment.
-Wants and demands vary too much for such cultures, so a centrally planned system would not work.
-They are much better off adopting a system of production that allows private entrepreneurship and individual ownership.
+Demand varies too much in such cultures, so a centrally planned economy would not work.
+They are much better off adopting a private system of production and individual ownership.

 Regardless whether a system is socialist or capitalist however, both are susceptible to corruption.
 A socialist system can easily become a state dictatorship.
 While a capitalist system can transform into an oligarchy.
-It is not the economic system that should draw our attention, but laws that protect humans from abuse by either the state or corporations.
-I will save this discussion for another article.
+It is not the economic system that should draw our attention, but moral values and laws that protect humans from abuse by either the state or corporate power.
+I will save this discussion of morals for another article.
 In the meantime, stop vilifying capitalism :)